6 Hours / 6 CEs

 • Intended Audience

-This training is designed for mental health professionals who want a comprehensive overview of the key changes from DSM-5 to DSM-5-TR, with a focus on their application in forensic psychological practice.
-It is suitable for those seeking foundational knowledge as well as experienced clinicians interested in a concise update on DSM-5-TR revisions, particularly as they relate to forensic contexts and the implications for forensic psychological work.
+This training is designed for individuals seeking a comprehensive overview of the key changes from DSM-5 to DSM-5-TR, with a particular emphasis on their application within forensic psychological practice.
+It is especially relevant for those interested in understanding the implications of DSM-5-TR revisions for forensic mental health work, rather than therapeutic practice.

 • Experience Level